NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

 1. Acquired anonymous patient dataset with preplanning CT&PET,Planning CT, follow-up CT and PET
-1. We solicit recommendations: Elastix and Plastimatch both offer command line and Slicer integration
+1. We solicited recommendations: Elastix and Plastimatch both offer a command line option as well as Slicer integration
 1. **Plastimatch:** An interactive session with Greg showed us how to register scans (see below example)
-1. **MONAI:** - Neha adapted a MONAI / DeepReg example to train a DNN for registration between patient CTs.
+1. **MONAI:** - Thanks to Neha for adapting a MONAI / DeepReg example and training a DNN for registration between patient CTs.
 This is still a work-in-progress, but it shows promise.
-Curently, this approach requires more computation time than traditional registration methods, but in repeated cases, inferencing a pretrained registration network is reported to be faster than traditional methods, such as B-spline deformable registration.
+Curently, this approach requires more computation time during training than traditional registration methods.
+However, in certain cases, inferencing on a pretrained registration network is reported to be faster than traditional methods, such as B-spline deformable registration.
+We didn't test the claim this week.
-2. Automation - Curt started developing scripts for automating registration between the planning CT and the follow-ups for each patient in a cohort
+2. Automation: Curt began developing scripts for automatic registration between the planning CT and the follow-ups for each patient in a cohort
-3. **Next Steps:** - Tweak registration parameters to improve results; Run on 100+ patient cohort
+3. **Next Steps:** - Tweak registration parameters to improve results; Run on 100+ patient cohort; celebrate with clinicians.

 ## Illustrations